Discovering...

 Game of Thrones plaza scenes, Kingdom of Heaven

-Essaouira's compact, photogenic harbour with blue fishing boats served as the waterfront of Astapor.
-The arched gateway and city walls provided the backdrop for several key Game of Thrones sequences.
+Essaouira's compact harbour with blue fishing boats served as Astapor's waterfront.
+The arched gateway and city walls provided the backdrop for Daenerys trading her dragon for the Unsullied army.
+A guided walking tour connects all Game of Thrones spots in about 90 minutes.

 Orson Welles Square